Look Both Ways (2022 film)

-Look Both Ways is a 2022 American romantic comedy drama film directed by Wanuri Kahiu and written by April Prosser.
-It stars Lili Reinhart, Luke Wilson, Andrea Savage, Aisha Dee, Danny Ramirez, David Corenswet, and Nia Long.
-The film was released on August 17, 2022, on Netflix.
+Look Both Ways is a 2022 American romantic comedy-drama film directed by Wanuri Kahiu and written by April Prosser.
+The film stars Lili Reinhart, Luke Wilson, Andrea Savage, Aisha Dee, Danny Ramirez, David Corenswet, and Nia Long.

+Natalie's life diverges into two parallel realities on the eve of her college graduation: in one her one-time intimate encounter with her close friend Gabe leaves her pregnant so she remains in her hometown to raise her child and in the other the pregnancy test is negative so she moves to LA to pursue her dream career.

+Look Both Ways was released on August 17, 2022, by Netflix and received mostly positive reviews.

 Plot

 During her senior year at the University of Texas, Natalie has sex with her friend Gabe, with both agreeing not to "make it a big deal".
-A few weeks later, on the night of their graduation, Natalie feels sick and her best friend Cara gets her pregnancy tests.
-When Natalie takes them, her life diverges into two parallel realities based on the result.
+A few weeks later, on the night of their graduation, Natalie feels sick, so her best friend Cara gets her pregnancy tests.
+When Natalie takes them, her life diverges into two parallel realities based on the result, the film showing both stories at the same time.